2016 Australian federal election debates and forums: 17 June

 A third federal election debate took place on Friday, 17 June 2016.
 The debate was hosted jointly by News.com.au and Facebook, and was the first to be predominately broadcast using Facebook's video livestream feature.

 Other debates

 18 May – National Press Club Environment Debate

 On 18 May, Greg Hunt, Minister for the Environment debated Mark Butler, Shadow Minister for the Environment at the National Press Club.
 It was broadcast on ABC News 24.

 25 May – ABC Regional Leaders Debate

 On 13 May, Joel Fitzgibbon, Shadow Minister for Rural Affairs and member of the Labor Party, called to debate Barnaby Joyce, Deputy Prime Minister, Minister for Agriculture and Water Resources and leader of the National Party.
-Fitzgibbon, Joyce and Di Natale debated in the ABC Regional Leaders Debate which took place from 7:30pm AEST on Wednesday, 25 May at Goulburn High School in Goulburn, New South Wales.
+Fitzgibbon, Joyce and Di Natale debated in the ABC Regional Leaders Debate which took place from 7:30 p.m.
+AEST on Wednesday, 25 May at Goulburn High School in Goulburn, New South Wales.
 It was broadcast on ABC News 24 and ABC NewsRadio and moderated by Chris Uhlmann.